 Stay and enjoy a weekend in the Kansas Flint Hills!
 Discover a camp ground, quaint inn or hotel in one of our charming small towns in Chase County.
 Or see what nearby Emporia has to offer.
 Can’t stay in June?
 Visit Chase County any time of year.

 Join us on Irma’s Pasture for lunch and dinner.
 Enjoy offerings from Cox Brothers BBQ.
 At dinnertime, VIP ticketholders enjoyed conversation with friends and a fine chuckwagon-style dining experience by Coco Bolos.

 Every year, Symphony in the Flint Hills features a Prairie Art Exhibit and Auction that features paintings, drawings, watercolor or mixed media that thematically and graphically reference the Flint Hills of Kansas.
 Once accepted through the jury process, the winning pieces are exhibited in the Art Tent at the Signature Event where attendees can place a bid on each piece throughout the day during a silent auction.
+See all the art that will be in the silent auction.
 Each year, one piece of artwork will be selected for the official limited edition commemorative print and sold in our retail store.